ibm-cloud-docs/vmwaresolutions/vmonic/trbl_add_ha_cluster_config.md

 {: #trbl_add_ha_cluster_config}
 {: troubleshoot}

-When you add a High Availability (HA) cluster configuration with only one file share, the following configuration issue is seen on the ESXi hosts:
+When you add a High Availability (HA) cluster configuration with only one file share, the following configuration issue is seen on the VMware ESXi™ hosts:
 {: tsSymptoms}

 `The number of heartbeat datastores for host is 1, which is less than required: 2`